 If you’ve been diagnosed with a head and neck cancer, talk to us about treatment options.
-At City of Hope, our dedicated team of experts take a patient-centered approach to diagnosing and treating this group of cancers, including tumors and cancers of the:
+At City of Hope, our dedicated team of experts take a patient-centered approach to diagnosing and treating this group of cancers.

 Our multidisciplinary staff pursues an integrated approach to treating head and neck cancers by combining the latest research findings with outstanding patient care.
 This includes using advanced technologies and specialized techniques such as:

 - Innovative, minimally invasive surgical approaches that reduce discomfort, blood loss and recovery time

 - TORS (transoral robotic surgery) and TLM (transoral laser microsurgery) using orally inserted therapy tools, eliminating the need for external incisions, scarring and other complications